Pocket FM: Technical overview

 Pocket FM is intended for use in areas with poor or unreliable broadcasting infrastructure, and incorporates several design elements to support its operation in challenging situations.
 Radio stations typically use large transmitters to produce strong signals broadcast across large areas.
 However, large transmitters are very expensive, challenging to maintain, and provide highly visible targets for those wishing to sabotage, raid, hijack, or otherwise interrupt communications.
 The idea behind Pocket FM is to instead create a network of many small transmitters that can blanket an area.
 The first two versions had a range of 4–6 km, with version 3 up to 8 km, using only a 1 m antenna.

 The device has the ability to change frequencies in case the default frequency is jammed or otherwise unavailable, and it broadcasts a signature using the Radio Data System (RDS) protocol to allow listeners to find the new station if it changes.
 RDS can also be used to broadcast other text-based messages to users with compatible tuners.

 The device runs on 10-15 volts of electricity, capable of being used with a standard power adapter, solar power, or through a car's cigarette lighter receptacle.
 It is capable of operating autonomously for extended periods when given a steady power supply, and can be passcode-protected to prevent unauthorized transmission.

 The computational foundation of the device is Raspberry Pi, an inexpensive, customizable computer platform about the size of a credit card.
 The use of Raspberry Pi helps to keep the cost of the units low, but its simple, open design also allows for flexibility and experimentation with different configurations and upgrades.

 Pocket FM can broadcast material connected through basic analog audio inputs.
 Importantly, it also comes with a built-in satellite receiver to download audio or connect to a live feed over the Internet where there is otherwise no Internet connection available.
-It uses Airtime Pro software by Sourcefabric to compile the content stream and provide the streaming links for both public internet streams and towards MiCT’s satellite provider.
+It uses Airtime Pro software by Sourcefabric to compile the content stream and provide the streaming links for both public internet streams and towards MiCT's satellite provider.

-The third version of the device has GSM, 3G, and wi-fi capabilities, creating several ways of accessing and operating it remotely, depending on available technology: SMS text message, an Internet browser, or directly via wireless network.
+The third version of the device has GSM, 3G, and Wi-fi capabilities, creating several ways of accessing and operating it remotely, depending on available technology: SMS text message, a web browser, or directly via wireless network.